uvatoc/uvatoc.github.io/src/content/syllabus.md

-**Accommodations:** It is the University's long-standing policy and practice to reasonably accommodate students so that they do not experience an adverse academic consequence when sincerely held religious beliefs or observances conflict with academic requirements.
+**Accommodations:** It is the University's long-standing policy and practice to reasonably accommodate students so that they do not experience an adverse academic consequence when serious personal issues conflict with academic requirements.
 Although University policy only recognizes religious accomodations, the course instructors believe they are many other valid reasons for accomdations that are at least as justifiable as ones for religious observance and consider family obligations, personal crises, and extraordinary opportunities to all be potentially valid reasons for accomodations.
-Students who wish to request academic accommodation should submit their request in writing to Prof. Brunelle or Prof. Evans as far in advance as possible.
+Students who wish to request accommodations should submit their request to Prof. Mahmoody or Prof. Evans as far in advance as possible.

 If you have questions or concerns about the University policy on academic accommodations for religious observance or religious